 Students do not pay an extra fee for overloading in Fall and Spring semesters.

 However, students who satisfy one or more of the overload criteria need to pay the additional course fee for the third course they take in Summer term.

 Yes, you can take up to 3 one-credit courses (including HIST100) while doing normal load.
-For that, you do not need to do anything (like submitting petition), KUSIS will automatically let you take up to 3 more one-credit courses.
+You won’t need to do anything specifically (like submitting a petition), KUSIS will automatically let you take up to 3 extra one-credit courses.

 Yes, you can take up to 1 one-credit course (including HIST100) while doing overload.
 For that, you do not need to do anything (like submitting petition), KUSIS will automatically let you take up to 1 more one-credit course.

-No, there is additional free required for HIST100.
+No, there is no additional fee required for HIST100.

 This is not an error, but a warning.
 There are reserved capacities for courses according to various criteria set by colleges.
 If you get this warning message, this means that you do not meet any of the reserve capacity requirements set by the related college.
 To learn about these criteria, please contact the Dean’s Office.

 You should enroll into your courses in the announced date for your “Projected Academic Level” which can be found on KUSIS Home Page.